Reduce Customer Churn in 5 Steps with Bullet-Proof Retention

 SaaS help desk service Groove had a churn rate of 4.5%.
 Even though the company was attracting new users, this churn rate meant growth was unsustainable.

-To combat it they started analyzing the differences between customers who churned and those that remained active, calling these differences “red flag metrics”.
+To combat it they started analyzing the differences between the number of customers who churned and those that remained active, calling these differences “red flag metrics”.
 By analyzing the data, they realized that it took customers who later churned considerably longer to perform certain tasks on the site.
 They then used this data to target users that were obviously struggling, sending them emails and offering to walk them through setup processes.

 Through looking at their data carefully, they reduced churn by 71%.